ti-oluwa/pysche/README.md

 #### What are Time period based schedules?

-Time period based schedules are used to specify a time period within/on which a task should run.
-There are two kinds of time period based schedules available.
+Time period based schedules are used to specify a time period within which a task should run.
+There are three kinds of time period based schedules available.

 - run_on_* schedules
 - run_from_*__to schedules